As the global economy went into a tailspin, one of the shining stars over the past few years has been the home and garden sector.

 Showcase your products in situ with user-generated content

 Take authenticity up a notch.
-User-generated content provides unrivalled context and acts as a strong trust signal.
+User-generated content provides unrivalled context and acts as a strong trust signal — and big brands are all up to it.

 In the same way that home and garden customers regularly turn to reviews to help them in their decision making, 90% of consumers say UGC holds more influence over their purchase decisions than promotions or search engine results.